Latest success story off the Wigan Harriers production line targets glory

 "Every time I had a setback, I just focused on getting through the rehab, the bike sessions - which are so boring! - but it's obviously paid off.

-"Next up is the British Championships, and I'm just going to give it my all and try to bring my PB down a bit more."
+"Next up is the British Championships, and I'm just going to give it my all and try to bring my PB (personal best) down a bit more."

 After the British Championship, Nemits will travel to South Africa with her team for some more warm-weather training.